 3 T. unsalted butter

 Prepare the grill for direct cooking over medium heat (400°F) and brush the cooking grates clean.
 Preheat the skillet over direct heat for 10 minutes.
 Add 2 tablespoons butter and the onions to the skillet and close the lid.
-Cook, turning occasionally, until deep golden brown and slightly caramelized, 8 to 10 minutes.
-Keep an eye on the barbecue temperature so you don’t burn them.
+Cook, occasionally turning, until deep golden brown and slightly caramelized, 8 to 10 minutes.
+Keep an eye on the barbecue temperature, so you don’t burn them.

 Remove the bay leaf … salt and pepper to taste.

-Recipe very lightly adapted from WEBER’S ULTIMATE GRILLING: A Step-by-Step Guide to Barbecue Genius!
+Recipe very slightly adapted from WEBER’S ULTIMATE GRILLING: A Step-by-Step Guide to Barbecue Genius!